 John E. Smith, Esq.

-B.A. in Philosophy and Economics in 1983 from the University of Montana.
+University of Montana.
 Graduated from the University of Montana School of Law, with honors, in 1987.
 Admitted to the Montana Bar and the U.S. District Court, District of Montana in 1987, the U.S. Court of Appeals, Ninth Circuit in 1993.
 Member of the National Association of Criminal Defense Lawyers since 1989.
 Founding and lifetime member of the Montana Association of Criminal Defense Lawyers since 1996.
 Served as secretary/treasurer, vice president, and a two-year term as president of the MtACDL, finishing term as president in February 2003.
 Elected treasurer of the Montana Chapter of the Federal Bar Association in November 2003, and remain in this position.
 Attended Gerry Spence’s Trial Lawyer College at the Thunderhead Ranch, Dubois, Wyoming, June-July 2000.
 Specializing in criminal defense, trials and appellate work, in State and Federal courts in Montana as part of his small law firm in downtown Missoula, Montana, Smith & Stephens, PC.

 Hon.
 Karen S. Townsend